 On 13th October, 1880 the larger Gothic-style chapel, which is now our wedding chapel, was consecrated.
 The chapel features Cedar beam arches and panelled ceilings, stained glass and lead-light full length windows, vestry and a cellar.
 With the opening of the new chapel, the original building became the “Church Hall”.

 The beautiful historic patina has been preserved on the outside walls, but inside a blank canvas awaits.
 Lime-washed walls, original timber floors and the magnificent cedar arches and ceilings are highlighted with a sophisticated architectural lighting system that can be programmed to complement your personal theme or extended with your own lighting.

 In 1891 the rectory was built – a large two-storey Victorian style residence with magnificently proportioned rooms bathed in timeless elegance.
-This is now the residence and offers a formal dining room and beautiful drawing room for more intimate gatherings.
-The magnificent Grand Staircase is a stunning backdrop for photography.
+The historic downstairs rooms are available for more intimate gatherings, including an arched hallway, an airy drawing room, a deep blue and gold dining room and our grooms’ favorite, the whisky room.
+Our magnificent Grand Staircase is a stunning backdrop for photography.